AM311/Cybersecurity_Report/home.md

  - The **DomainController/DHCP server** requires the installation of the OS with "default" settings.
 Then, *Active Directory Domain Services* and *DHCP* functionalities need also to be installed, again with default settings (except for what follows).
 	 - DHCP IP-addresses pool can be chosen arbitrarly; the DNS server must be set so it refers to "our" DNS server (yet to be installed);
-	 - The domain is called cybersec.units.it
+	 - The domain name is `cybersec.units.it`;
+	 - The following domain accounts (with related passwords) need to be created:
+		 - `DomainUser`, password: `User00!`
+		 - f
+		 - f
+		 - f
  -
 ==RIMANDO A CONFIGURAZIONI COME DA SCENARIO --> CITARE PRINCIPALI MODI PER REALIZZARE LO SCENARIO: utenti e come realizzare le ipotesi di lavoro (a grandi linee)==